ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/system76-auto/about2.md

 ---
 # User change
-title: "About the Arm Automotive Solutions Software Reference Stack"
+title: "Arm Automotive Solutions Software Reference Stack"

 weight: 4

 layout: "learningpathall"
 ---

-## Arm Automotive Solutions Software Reference Stack, and Arm Reference Design-1 AE
+## About Arm Automotive Solutions Software Reference Stack, and Arm Reference Design-1 AE

-The Arm Automotive Solutions Software Reference Stack can be run on the Arm Reference Design-1 AE.
+The Arm Automotive Solutions Software Reference Stack can be run on the Arm Reference Design-1 AE (RD-1 AE).

-This is a concept hardware design built on the Neoverse V3AE Application Processor (as primary compute) and augmented with an Arm Cortex-R82AE based safety island.
+RD-1 AE is a concept hardware design, for the Automotive segment, and built on the Neoverse V3AE Application Processor as primary compute, and augmented with an Arm Cortex-R82AE based Safety Island.

-The system additionally includes a Runtime Security Engine (RSE) used for the secure boot and runtime secure services.
+The system additionally includes a Runtime Security Engine (RSE) used for the secure boot of the system elements and runtime Secure Services.

 The software stack consists of: